 - Additional utilities and regions being engaged

-- Inviting vendors to demonstrate ODI compliance
+- Inviting vendors to demonstrate ODIN compliance